 Data science, being the current hottest industry, offers various roles including data analyst, data engineer, machine learning engineer, business analyst, and data scientist, of course.
 With data analytics industry mushrooming all over the country, there is a rising demand for freshers in the data analytics domain.
 Although students from the non-technical background are eligible for jobs in this field, the industry has a soft-corner for engineering students for they have an inherent knack for programming, statistics, and mathematics.
 The major organisations hiring in this domain are Tata Communications, Ericsson, GE, IBM, Amazon, NTT Data, and Honeywell.

 Enthralled by the world of data heaps?
 Then, gather your tools and dig up your way to the sexiest job of 21st century.
-Apply to these cool data science internships to expedite the process!
+Apply to these cool data science internships and training to expedite the process!

 Picture credits – cdn.skilledup.com